Icksir/jwt-auth-chatbot/README.md

 - Signature: It is what secures the token.
 It takes the encode data from the header and the payload using a secret key.

+## TODO

+This project was made in Pydantic <2.0.0, and it had major updates in this last version.
+Could be good to update the project to a newer version.

 ## Credits

 Project idea by [Coding Crash Courses](https://www.youtube.com/@codingcrashcourses8533).
 I replicated this to learn.